rust-lang/rfcs/text/3389-manifest-lint.md

 ## Lint Predence

-The priority field is meant to allow mimicing
+The priority field is meant to allow mimicking
 - `-Aclippy::all -Wclippy::doc_markdown`
 - `-D future-incompatible -A semicolon_in_expressions_from_macros`